isabellew14/AgendaPlanner/README.md

 # Agenda Planner
-This project is responsible for keeping track of user data and events/appointments.
-This information is stored according to months, and it uses python and file interaction!
+This project helps users keep track of important events/appointments on a monthly basis.
+It stores information in a text file.